 Also, Data bytes in register pair of the microprocessor can store on the stack in reverse order by using the PUSH instruction.

+PUSH B instruction sore data to register pair BC on a stack.

+Stack Subroutines

+Moreover, Data bytes can transfer from the stack to respective registers by using instruction POP.

 b) Explain the function of Analog to Digital Converter.
 (Understand)